 - Handle all negotiations and communications with the insurance company and defense lawyers

-Allen Law Firm, P.A. has a reputation for fiercely advocating for our clients in Gainesville.
+Allen Law Firm, P.A. has a reputation for fiercely advocating for our clients around Gainesville.
 Insurance companies know about our proven track record of success.
 That makes them much more likely to negotiate in good faith.
 If they don’t, we’re always ready to advocate for your rights in court.

 To get the best results for you, it’s important that we get started quickly.
 Even if you’re still recovering, call our slip and fall attorneys and tell us what happened and talk about establishing an attorney client relationship.
 We can handle the details while you rest and recover.